underscoreio/essential-slick-code/README.md

 The schema is re-used in the following examples:

-1. `chater05.JoinsExample` in _joins.scala_ - runs through a variety of joins using the sample data in _chat_schema.scala_.
+1. `chapter05.JoinsExample` in _joins.scala_ - runs through a variety of joins using the sample data in _chat_schema.scala_.

 ## Chapter 6 (Plain SQL)

-TODO: Add contents
+This project contains two main examples:

+1. `chapter05.PlainSelectExample` in _select.scala_ - gives examples with the `sql` interpolator.
+2. `chapter05.PlainUpdatesExample` in _updates.scala_ - gives examples with the `sqlu` interpolator.